 2,150 – 1,400 B.C.E: The Epic of Gilgamesh written on clay tablets.

-1,900 B.C.E: Assyrian came into the power.
+1,900 B.C.E: Assyrian came into power.
 Mesopotamia came under Assyrian rule.

 1,792 B.C.E: Babylon came into power.
 The Babylonian king Hammurabi started to rule

-1,772 B.C.E: One of the earliest code of law, The Code of Hammurabi is established.
+1,772 B.C.E: One of the earliest codes of law, The Code of Hammurabi is established.

 The Euphrates River is 186 miles long, divided between Turkey (764 miles), Syria (441 miles), and Iraq (658 miles).
 It originates in the eastern highlands of Turkey, forming major Tributaries – the Karasu and the Murat.
-It crosses the Turkey and enter Syria at Karkamis.
-It joins other two major tributaries originated in the turkey – The Khabur and the Balik.
+It crosses Turkey and enters Syria at Karkamis.
+It joins other two major tributaries that originated in turkey – The Khabur and the Balik.
 The river flows across the Syrian Plateaus before entering Iraq near Qusaybah

-In the present day, the Tigris and Euphrates merge into the Shatt al-Arab before combining into the sea, but in the ancient time they flowed into the Persian Gulf separately.
+In the present day, the Tigris and Euphrates merge into the Shatt al-Arab before combining into the sea, but in ancient times they flowed into the Persian Gulf separately.

-Mesopotamia had a several region with its distinct geography.
+Mesopotamia had several regions with its distinct geography.
 The major assets of Mesopotamia were water and fertile soil.
 Mesopotamia was indeed a gift of Tigris and Euphrates.
-The every year flood from the Tigris and Euphrates river, cover the nearby land with silt, from the river’s bottom which was very good for growing the crops.
+The every year flood from the Tigris and Euphrates river, covers the nearby land with silt, from the river’s bottom which was very good for growing the crops.